 Things to do while studying abroad: It is not a bad thing to be serious with your studies while studying abroad, when a lot, especially big money, is riding on your success.
-But being serious doesn’t necessarily mean you give up on the finer things in life or stop having a little bit of fun every now and then.
-In fact if you cut yourself off from your peers and avoid going out considering it a waste of your time, you are missing out on the opportunity to hone your social skills or for that matter the chance to lap up knowledge that isn’t taught in the classroom; remember the best words of wisdom aren’t always delivered in the classroom, but may come when you least expect them, like during a friendly tug of war with your friends.
+But being serious doesn’t necessarily mean you give up on the finer things in life or stop having a little bit of fun.
+In fact, if you cut yourself off from your peers and avoid going out considering it a waste of your time, you are missing out on the opportunity to hone your social skills or for that matter the chance to lap up knowledge that isn’t taught in the classroom; remember the best words of wisdom aren’t always delivered in the classroom, but may come when you least expect them, like during a friendly tug of war with your friends.

-And if you didn’t know already, these real-life experiences count, and count heavily, in the real and practical world, because companies are looking for the complete package, and not necessarily a nerd who is anathema to cooperation, or barely says or knows a thing outside his profession.
-A good and intelligent student then is one who can distinguish between having a good time to reignite oneself so that he can pursue his studies with renewed gusto and overindulgence, which may lead to career sabotage.
-So, one of the best things to do while studying abroad in the given circumstances is to have you fair share of fun and do things that you won’t be able to do otherwise.
+And if you didn’t know already, these real-life experiences count, and count immensely in the real and practical world, because companies are looking for the complete package, and not necessarily a nerd who is anathema to cooperation, or barely says or knows a thing outside his profession.
+A good and intelligent student is one who can distinguish between having a good time to reignite oneself so that he can pursue his studies with renewed gusto and overindulgence, which may lead to career sabotage.
+So, one of the best things to do while studying abroad in the given circumstances is to have your fair share of fun and do things that you won’t be able to do otherwise.